CKs-Technology-News/PrivacyTools/README.md

 - [Photostructure](https://photostructure.com/) – Self-hosted photo library that makes browsing and sharing a lifetime of memories delightful.
 - [Photoview](https://photoview.github.io/) – Photo gallery for self-hosted personal servers with Facial Recognition.
 - [Pigallery2](http://bpatrik.github.io/pigallery2/) – A self-hosted directory-first photo gallery website.
 - [Piwigo](https://piwigo.com/) – Self-hosted and open-source cloud photo manager.
+Designed for organisations, teams and individuals.

 ### [Third-party photo storage cloud options](#third-party-photo-storage-cloud-options)
 - [Crypt.ee](https://crypt.ee/) – A private and encrypted place for all your photos, documents, notes and more.